-The Nebraska Forest Service provides classes in numerous communities across the state as well as at Mutual Aid Schools and State Fire School.
+The Nebraska Forest Service provides classes in communities across the state as well as at Mutual Aid Schools and State Fire School.
 The NFS also provides training materials and funding to the Nebraska State Fire Marshal's Training Division for the delivery of wildland fire courses.
 Presentation or simulation training for fire departments is available upon request.

 Courses Currently Available